 A) Place the bowl in the refrigerator for at least four hours or overnight.
 Remove from the refrigerator and allow to sit on the counter while your oven, baking stone (or sheet,) and metal tray preheat to 450 F/230 C.

 B) Allow the dough to rise for about 1 hour.
 Do not let it rise the top of the bowl.
 Too much rise may cause the loaf to collapse.
 Preheat oven, baking stone and metal tray to 450 F/230 C while dough is rising.
 This quick version of baking will yield a loaf that does not keep its round shape in tact.
 The loaf will flatten out a bit and bake up like a disk.

 Step 7: Turn bread dough out, flat side down, onto a peel or rimless baking sheet covered in parchment.
 Score the top if desired.
 Slide the boule onto the preheated baking stone or sheet.
 Pour about 1/4 C (2 oz) of water into the metal tray at the bottom of your oven.
 Quickly close the oven door to trap in steam.

 Step 8: Bake for 15 minutes.
 Remove parchment and lower oven temperature to 400 F/200 C for 45-55 minutes.
 Tent the boule with foil if the crust gets too dark for your taste.
 Internal temperature should reach about 205F/96C.

 Step 9: Remove from oven and allow to cool on a wire rack for about 2 hours.
 The bread may feel extra moist to the touch until fully cool.
 Eat within 3 days.
-Store in a ziplock bag, airtight container or linen bread bag (this will help maintain a sturdy crust.)
+Store in a container with a lid slightly askew or linen bread bag (this will help maintain a sturdy crust.)
 Freeze for up to a month.
 If slicing before freezing, place parchment between slices.

 Sourdough Starter: We used our own GF sourdough starter made with brown rice flour.
 For the recipe and instructions, click here.